I have been wanting to share this soap nuts shampoo recipe since I started experimenting with soap nuts for laundry

 Once you have made your shampoo you are going to use it just like any ‘ol shampoo, but with one very important caveat…be careful not to get this shampoo in your eyes.
 Fair warning here.
 It’s just that it can really sting your eyes, so even more important if you’re using it on little ones ;)

 But back to how to use it…I like to give the bottle a good shake and then apply it to wet hair starting at the scalp, massaging it in, while working it down and through the rest of my hair.
 Even though it’s been strained, the mixture will be a bit gritty and that’s totally normal…all nat-u-ral darling.
 The herbs are very nourishing for your scalp so let them hang out for a few minutes before rinsing out.
 And remember I said earlier…barely any to no lather.
 You shouldn’t need conditioner but if you feel the need, go for it…I would encourage you to try it without at least once and see/feel the results after it’s dry – you may be surprised.

 Don’t worry if your hair feels coarse, dry, and not smooth while you’re shampooing with this.
 I remember the first time I used it I thought that was odd, and since my hair is so thick and wavy and knots up easily I was scared it would be a nightmare to brush through afterwards, but it actually wasn’t at all and was very soft and tamed.

 Plus I’m used to this, since the same thing happens when I color my hair with Naturtint.
 Granted it makes you wonder initially, but I’ve been using it for years and every time I get my hair cut they always mention how healthy my hair is, so…’nuff said =)

-Rather go with ready made soap nuts shampoo instead?
+Rather go with ready made Ayurvedic shampoo with similar ingredients instead?
 Maybe you want to try one of these!